PataphysicalSociety/soupault.app/site/plugins.md

 For example, if some content requires some JavaScript to interpret, you may want to insert that JavaScript only in pages that actually need it.
-Of course, that JS usually has to go to the page `<head>`, not inside the content element, and you don't need it in _every_ element, so `insert_html` doesn't work well for this task.
+Of course, that JS usually has to go to the page `<head>`, not inside the content element, and you don’t need it in _every_ element, so `insert_html` doesn’t work well for this task.

 One example is self-hosted [asciinema](https://asciinema.org) player.
-It's smaller than a video would be, but it's still quite a chunk of JS and it's better to insert it only in pages that have any `<asciinema-player>` elements.
+It’s smaller than a video would be, but it’s still quite a chunk of JS and it’s better to insert it only in pages that have any `<asciinema-player>` elements.

 There are other possible uses of course.
-Here's an example that adds a warning to your page if it has any `<blink>`
+Here’s an example that adds a warning to your page if it has any `<blink>`
 elements:

 ```toml